Identifying The Right Counterpart

 Take the qualities and habits of the person and measure them against what you know about yourself and the goals you identified earlier.
 This will help you to remain centered in the process.

 For example, If safety and reliability are important to you.
 Having a partner who is hard to reach or inconsistent won't work for you, even if they check every other box.
 If you've done the work, it's okay to remain firm in those details.

 Exit Stage Left

 If for any reason a person doesn't match up with what you desire, kindly exit stage left.
 When you desire to be in a lasting relationship, it can be too easy to begin making compromises early on.
-Loneliness is a terrible yet powerful motivator for this kind of thing.
+Loneliness is a terribly powerful motivator for this kind of thing.
 This is why I recommend Don Miguels Book, The Mastery Of Love.
 There is an important excerpt about making yourself a self-sustainable kitchen.

-Sounds weird, I know.
-But hear me out.
+Sounds weird, I know but hear me out.
 When we love ourselves completely, we realize that the absence of a partner doesn't mean an absence of love.
 And in that realization, we can choose partners from a place of want and not need.
 This further empowers us to love at higher levels and to walk away when it no longer feels right.
 And that is how you choose a partner in love and in life.